-All contracts implemented in accordance with the procedures and standard documents laid down and published by the relevant International Organisation.
+For agreements with international organisations, all contracts implementing the action must be awarded and implemented in accordance with the procedures and standard documents laid down and published by UNRWA.

 4.3.
-Budget and calendar
+Indicative budget and calendar

-The total EU financial contribution to this operation amounts to EUR 40 million - representing the EU's 2nd tranche support to UNRWA's 2013 Regular Budget.
+The total EU financial contribution to the operation amounts to EUR 40 million.